 Moreover, under binding legal precedent, a poll tax remains illegal regardless of whether “free” alternatives exist, such as voting in-person.
 During this highly contagious pandemic, expecting Georgians to place themselves and vulnerable loved ones in danger is unconscionable.

-The ACLU of Georgia is seeking a preliminary injunction as soon as possible so that no Georgia voter has to pay a poll tax to vote in the upcoming elections.
+The ACLU of Georgia sought a preliminary injunction as soon as possible so that no Georgia voter has to pay a poll tax to vote in the upcoming elections.
 At a minimum, poll taxes should be eliminated well before the November general election.
 On August 11, 2020, the district court rejected the argument.